52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 On the other hand, Mesmerize’s customizability is substantial, especially if you want to alter your website’s flow from one page to several different pages.

 Tracks is a theme for displaying large high-resolution images in the style of your brand.
-With Tracks, there’s custom logo support, one-page design customization, and several interesting photo display options.
+There’s custom logo support, one-page design customization, and several interesting photo display options with Tracks.

 Where Tracks falters is its social media support and its Woocommerce integration, so plan accordingly.